dssg/MLinPractice/README.md

 deliverables:

-  - Throughout the first module (covering applied ML pipelines), groups will submit short project update assignments on a weekly basis to get feedback on their approach and initial results.
+  - Throughout the first module (covering applied ML pipelines), groups will submit short project update assignments weekly, anbd iterate based on feedback from the instructors.

   - At the end of the first module, there will be a take-home midterm exam focused on the concepts and skills emphasized in this portion of the course.

-  - During the second half, each group will pick one topic (among a few choices) and implement that into their project and present their results (through a short writeup and a team presentation).
+  - During the second half, each group will pick one topic (among a few choices) and implement that into their project and present their results (through a short write-up and a team presentation).

 ### More details about the class project